jbrunton/jira-team-metrics/README.md

 ## Mount as an engine

-If you want to customize how you deploy the app, you can add it as a dependency to your Gemfile:
+If you want to customize how you deploy the app, you can create your own Rails app and add it as a dependency to your Gemfile:

     gem 'jira_team_metrics', :git => 'https://github.com/jbrunton/jira-team-metrics.git'

-And then mount it as a Rails engine in your routes.rb file:
+Then mount it as a Rails engine in your routes.rb file:

     Rails.application.routes.draw do
       mount JiraTeamMetrics::Engine => '/metrics'